up42/docs/source/getting-started/first-workflow.rst

 ..
 Running workflows via the API
 .. _ -----------------------------

 ..
-This guide shows how to run workflows via the Interstellar web console.
+This guide shows how to run workflows via the UP42 web console.
 Once you're familiar with how the platform works,
 .. you can start running workflows via the :ref:`workflow api <running-jobs>`, which makes it easier to script jobs and
 .. trigger new jobs quickly.